All Episodes

 It'd be nice for corporations to have a tax so that they can invest the money into factories and hire American workers and manufacturing centers and hire more American workers.

-It would be nice to have trillions of repatriated dollars from multinationals that will just pour money into the U.S. and and help those people that we love, our friends and our neighbors and our co-workers, and I know people have been fired to camp find work.
+It would be nice to have trillions of repatriated dollars from multinationals that will just pour money into the U.S. and help those people that we love, our friends and our neighbors and our coworkers.

-I've actually been in a position the last 25 years of my life to help people that are out of work to contact me get jumps.
+I've never, although things are actually beginning to turn, I've actually been in a position the last 25 years of my life to help people that are out of work to contact me to get jobs.

-And it's uh it's a great feeling to be able to do that.
+And it's a great feeling to be able to do that.

 And it's gotten harder during the Obama years, a lot harder, and I've been unsuccessful at times, which annoys me.